Now That I Am Saved, Can I Ever Lose My Salvation?

 Why is this true?

-Your relationship with God is now a Father/son relationship.
-You are His child by BIRTH.
-John 1:12-13.
+Our relationship with God is now a Father/son relationship.
+You are His child by BIRTH, John 1:12-13.

 What if I don’t feel saved?

-Your own heart will work against you, condemning you and causing you to question your salvation.
-REMEMBER: God is greater than your own heart and knows if you are saved.
-1 John 3:20, 2 Timothy 2:19, Proverbs 28:26.
+At times, your own heart will work against you, condemning you when you fail and causing you to question your salvation.
+REMEMBER: God is greater than your heart, and His Word assures us that we are saved.
+1 John 3:20, 2 Timothy 2:19, and Proverbs 28:26.

-If salvation were in anyway dependent upon human efforts [works] then it would be impossible to know that you had eternal life.
+If salvation were in any way dependent upon human efforts [good works or keeping the law], then it would be impossible to know that you had eternal life.
 How could one be certain that they had done the necessary amount of good works?